 - Drawing Ray Diagrams for Convex Reflectors.
 Grade 8.

 - The Visible Spectrum.
-A lesson.
+Newton’s prism experiments and the spectrum.
 Grade 8.

 - Light Waves & Colour.
-A lesson on the relationship between colour and wave frequency.
+A lesson about the relationship between colour and frequency/wavelength.
 Grade 8.

 - Additive Colour Mixing.
-A lesson on mixing light.
+A lesson about mixing light.
 Grade 8.

 - Mixing Lights.
-Experiment with mixing RGB lights.
+Experiment with mixing virtual RGB lights.
 Grade 8.

 - Mixing Pigments.
-Experiment with mixing CYM pigments.
+Experiment with mixing virtual CYM paints.
 Grade 8.

-- Test Your colour Theory Knowledge.
-Make predictions with coloured lights, filters & papers.
+- Test Your Colour Theory Knowledge.
+Make and test predictions with coloured lights, filters, and papers.
 Grade 8.

 - Describing Motion 1: An Introduction to Kinematics.
 Grade 10.

-- Describing Motion 3: position and Displacement.
+- Describing Motion 3: Position & Displacement.
 Grade 10.

 - Describing Motion 4: Time.
 Grade 10.

-- Basic Kinematics – Demonstrate concepts of position, displacement and velocity.
+- Basic Kinematics.
+Demonstrate concepts of position, displacement, & velocity.
 Grade 10, Physics.